jonnor/embeddedml/emlearn/demos.md

 Fun and simple project
 https://electronics.stackexchange.com/questions/190/how-do-i-detect-the-pattern-of-the-knock-on-a-door-and-use-it-as-a-signature-to

+Has potential for usable pretrained models.

+The simple-to-try case could be done with just a button.

+Threshold analog signal to digital, and count time between pulses?
+Might need a bit of debounce.
+Minimum on/off times.
+Keep an sliding window of such values as the feature vector.
+A distance metric would probably be the most effective ML solution But maybe RandomForest can do OK still

 Could do it with a piezo.
 Would need some input protection and low-pass filtering.
 Then can do sampling at 50 hz etc.